deopurkar/deopurkar.github.io/teaching/ag/index.md

 ## [Assessment &plusmn;](#){: onclick="toggle_visibility('assess'); return false;" }
 <div id="assess" style="display: block;">
 There will be weekly homework assignments (10 in total), a mid-semester exam, and a final exam.
 The exams will be worth 20% each (total 40%) and the assignments will be worth 6% each (total 60%).
-You may submit your assignments by dropping them off in the appropriate box at the Hanna Neumann building reception, or by emailing them to me.
+Submit your assignments through wattle by following the "submit" link as a single pdf file (handwritten and scanned or typed).
 </div>

 ## [Policies &plusmn;](#){: onclick="toggle_visibility('poli'); return false;" }